I-Am-Dench/nimbus-launcher/README.md

 go install github.com/I-Am-Dench/lu-launcher@latest
 ```

-While runnable on both Mac and Linux, both release targets WILL NOT be present under Releases until startup functionality as has been fully implemented and tested.
+While runnable on both Mac and Linux, both release targets WILL NOT be present under Releases until startup functionality has been fully implemented and tested.
 If you would like to try the launcher on either platforms, you will need to build and/or run the program from the source code.

 ## Building or Running from Source